 3. Create an operations manual for your franchisees

 An operations manual provides details and instructions that franchisees need to know to run their franchise units.
 This document is critical because it helps ensure uniformity of service and quality across franchises owned by different franchisees.
 It is essentially a how-to guide that covers day-to-day procedures, production, and delivery of products and services, payroll and accounting, software and technology platforms, customer service expectations, customer complaint resolution, employee training, and more.

 4. Apply for your brand trademarks

 Brand assets are of the utmost importance when scaling a business through franchising.
 Franchisors can protect their brand name and logo design (and secure their right to use them in all 50 states) by registering for federal trademarks through the United States Patent and Trademark Office (USPTO).
-(This is something CorpNet takes care of for franchisors and other business owners, so contact us to handle your trademark registration paperwork for you!)

 5. Discuss and possibly change the business entity type for your franchise

 Franchisors can benefit from talking with an attorney and accountant or tax advisor about this important decision.
 They can advise whether a franchisor’s company’s current entity type is appropriate for a franchised business or if a change in entity type will serve them better from a legal and tax perspective.
 If a change is in order, depending on the state of registration, it might require converting the business from one entity type to another or dissolving the original entity and forming another.

 If you’ve decided to make an entity change after discussing your options with your lawyer and accountant, my team at CorpNet can save you time and money by preparing and filing your business formation documents for you.